-Nitrogen-fixing bacteria - be they free-living in the rhizosphere, confined to nodules on plant roots, or existing as endophytes in leaves or stems - derive most of their energy from liquid carbon fixed during photosynthesis.
+Most nitrogen-fixing bacteria - be they free-living in the rhizosphere, confined to nodules on plant roots, contained in aggregates bound by the hyphae of mycorrhizal fungi - or existing as endophytes in plant leaves or stems - derive their energy from liquid carbon fixed during photosynthesis.

-Adding water-soluble nitrogen in the form of urea, anhydrous ammonia or nitrate destabilises the plant-soil ecosystem by reducing the activity of mycorrhizal fungi and free living N-fixing bacteria (Killham 1994).
+Adding water-soluble nitrogen in the form of urea, anhydrous ammonia or nitrate, destabilises the plant-soil ecosystem by reducing the activity of mycorrhizal fungi and free living N-fixing bacteria (Killham 1994).
 The presence of high levels of water-soluble nitrogen in soil sends a signal to plants to reduce the supply of liquid carbon to microbial symbionts, effectively inhibiting the microbial associations that would otherwise supply atmospheric nitrogen for free.

-This contradicts the widely promoted belief that nitrogenous fertiliser needs to be added in order for stable soil carbon to form.
+This contradicts the widely promoted belief that nitrogenous fertiliser must be added in order for stable soil carbon to form.
 Indeed, the opposite is true (Khan et al. 2007, Larson 2007, Mulvaney et al. 2009).